CodingLawyersClub/todo-instructions/README.md

 import dates from '../utils/dates';
 ```

-`semantic-ui-react` is an amazing library that gives us a ton of UI for free.
+1. `semantic-ui-react` is an amazing library that gives us a ton of UI for free.
 It is going to do most of the heavy lifting to make our table row look nice

-`dates` is a library I made that is a wrapper for an amazing library named `moment.js`.
+2. `dates` is a library I made that is a wrapper for an amazing library named `moment.js`.
 Don't worry too much about this one.

 Great, now let's create our table row.

 Each row is going to be passed a specific `toDo` to display via the `props`.
 I wasn't kidding when I told you props are magic!
-Let's get them off of props.
+Let's get the `toDo` off of the props in this class.

 ```
  const { toDo } = this.props;
 ```

-This is a useful short hand you'll see a lot.
-It is identical to doing the following:
+This is a useful short hand you saw earlier in our server code.
+To reiterate, it is identical to doing the following:

 ```
 const toDo = this.props.toDo